paulhibbitts/test-docsify-this/README.md

 When displaying GitHub Markdown files, the branch name is assumed to be `main`, and other paths will likely cause a 404 message.
 When displaying Codeberg Markdown files, the path is assumed to contain `/src/branch/main` and other paths will likely cause a 404 message.

+_Generation of 'Edit this Page' links on multiple page Markdown sites not working as expected when a Navbar is present._
+Due to not being able to update Navbar links before page rendering, 'Edit this Page' links cannot be automatically updated to their correct target pages.
+Manually pass a URL pointing to the Git Repository using the URL parameter `edit-link` as a workaround.

 _Updated Markdown file not displayed in the Browser._
 Docsify is likely displaying the last cached version.
 To ensure the most recent version of a file is loaded, do a [hard refresh of your Browser cache](https://www.makeuseof.com/hard-refresh-browser/).